 When setting a stop loss it needs to be far enough away from your entry price to allow the trade to settle in to the trend, but close enough so as to protect your capital.
 Regardless of whether you are trading or investing, everyone needs to use a stop loss or have an exit strategy each and every time they trade.
 Failure to do so will result in taking unnecessary risks, less profits and larger losses.

-No matter what your goal is when it comes to trading, it is essential to your longer-term success as a trader to not follow the herd, or the 90 percent of traders who fail, but rather follow the rules and principles of the successful 10 per cent.
+No matter what your goal is when it comes to trading, it is essential to your long-term success as a trader to not follow the herd or the 90 percent of traders who fail, instead follow the rules and principles of the successful 10 percent.
 To finish up I will leave you with my top 10 share tips for traders and investors to profit from when learning how to trade stocks.

 - Don’t dollar cost average